Yu-Dylan/tex/README.md

 # Description of style files
 ## dylanadi
 My main style file.
 I use it for basically everything, and it looks pretty.
+Reliant on olympiad.asy and cse5.asy, which can be found [here](https://github.com/vEnhance/dotfiles/tree/main/asy).
 ## plain
 Style file for taking notes.
 As the name suggests, there's not much going on design-wise.
 ## dylan